LewisBull2303/Pictogram/README.md

 ## Frontend:

+* Please note that https://ui.dev/amiresponsive?url=https://pictogram-project5-4fab6a1a47d8.herokuapp.com/ does not work with my project, this is an error with their website and not my project or deployment

 ## Project Goals:

 In the modern day, dont you think that there is too much of a focus on what other people think?
 When you see a new post on social media, one of the first things most people do, is to check the comments.
 Pictogram aims to solve this.
 Pictogram is a social media that aims to bring social media back to its roots, no comments, just pictures and likes taking out the the ability for people to be negative.